russpv/NLP_SKUclassifier/README.md

 ## Design

-The classifier is trained in Google Colab and uploaded to a FastAPI server on Heroku.
+The classifier is trained offline and uploaded to a FastAPI server on Heroku.
 Because the data is consumed by the client organization in Excel, an M-language workbook query fetches model predictions into a spreadsheet.

 ## Model Selection